Exploring this magnificent castle and its history

 There will be no shortage of sights and wonders when traveling to Scotland to take your imagination to new heights.
 One of the first things that come to mind when thinking of Scotland is castles, but we do not usually think of a large capital city as a place to find one.
 We have seen castles in cities before, but 90% of them we see are in the countryside.
 In the case of Edinburgh, you are in luck if you are sticking to the city.

-In the heart of Edinburgh, high on top of an extinct volcano, proudly sits Edinburgh Castle.
-It is hard to miss as it seems to be a crown adorned on top of royalty, as it should rightly be.
+In the heart of Edinburgh, high on top of a volcanic plug formed approximately 350 million years ago, proudly sits Edinburgh Castle.
+The summit of the rock is 430 feet above sea level, which provides an ideal defensive location for its expansive 360 views.
+Subsequently, it is hard to miss as it resembles a crown adorned on top of royalty, as it should rightly be.

 Edinburgh Castle is one of the oldest fortified castles in Europe.
-It is perched above its equally unique and vibrant home of Edinburgh.
+It stands proudly above its equally unique and vibrant home of Edinburgh.
 This majestic castle deserves to have its surroundings full of great ambiance and magic that will keep you continuously engaged.
 Edinburgh absolutely delivers.

-The castle was the main draw that brought us to Edinburgh.
+The castle was the main draw that brought us to Edinburgh in 2014.
 We only had a short time to enjoy it before moving on to Ireland.
-This remarkable destination deserved more of our time.
+This remarkable destination deserved more of our time, and we could not wait to return.
 Luckily we chose to walk from our hotel to the castle.
 That path alone had so much to experience and only solidified our return one day.
-In the meantime, let us focus on what there is to see close to the castle.

-On the castle’s east side is the perfect area to make your way throughout the city and up to Castle Hill, which is Victoria Street.
+On the castle’s east side is the perfect area to make your way through the city and up to Castle Hill, lovely Victoria Street.
 Nothing says magic like Harry Potter, so walking streets full of colorful shops sets the magical mood filmed in those beloved movies.

 Another option is to start on the Northwest side before heading through the street and up to the castle.
 Two churches along this route are well worth a visit.
 St. John’s Church, built in 1816, is a beautiful Neo-gothic style church with some modern updates in recent years.
 It is a peaceful place to calm yourself from the hustle and bustle of big city life.
 Another great place for calm and reflection is The Parish Church of St Cuthbert, which sits beside St. John’s.
 This Renaissance, Baroque-style church built in the last decade of the 1800s has a long history and beauty you will treasure.
 Make sure you look up before you leave; this location has incredible views of Edinburgh Castle, which is well worth a few photographs.